DhruvKarandikar/social_management/README.md

 step 3: After connecting to the database.
 Use this commands to use API's commands:

+Command will create the virtual environment for project

+        python -m venv env

+Use this command to activate environment

+Windows:

+        CMD: .\env\Scripts\activate

+Mac OS:

+        src ~/env/Scripts/activate

+Download the requirements file

+        pip install -r requirements.txt

+Command for migrating the database into your local computer

         python manage.py migrate

+Running the server

         python manage.py runserver

 step 4: After connecting to the server and running the project you will get the local host link in terminal having 8000 port.
 You will see a page with more extension to the URL's:
 Kindly go to the URL's which are swagger basis as the postman will do the same as the swagger:

 NOTE: This link will make you to interactive site where API are interactive if postman not installed.
 Recommended Swagger as it will allow you to see the json format.
 In postman you have to send the API and see the JSON from the code.

         Swagger in browser:
         http://127.0.0.1:8000/v1/social_management/swagger/